-- Coinbase / GDAX – biggest cryptocurrency exchange that takes fiat deposit, is FDIC insured, all digital currencies are fully insured, company is worth $1 billion as at June 2017
+- Coinbase / Coinbase Pro – biggest cryptocurrency exchange in the US that takes fiat deposit, is FDIC insured, all digital currencies are fully insured

 - Kraken – based in San Francisco, it is the biggest exchange for transactions denominated in Euro

-- Gemini – based in New York, founded by the Winklevoss twins, have the least recent issues among the bigger exchanges
+- Gemini – based in New York, founded by the Winklevoss twins, all digital currencies are fully insured

 - Poloniex – largest cryptocurrency exchange by transaction volume but do not accept fiat deposits